NecRaul/lain.la-link-shortener/README.md

 ## Requirements

-`requests` is used for CUrl command.
+`requests` is used for sending the API request.

 `pyperclip` is used to copy link to the clipboard.